The Janet A. Ginsburg Chicago Tribune Collection

 The red beast weeps

-This cartoon criticizes Communist expressions of grief made at the 1927 execution of anarchists Sacco and Vanzetti.
-A weeping ape wearing a blood-stained commissar's uniform reads a newspaper headline: "Two radical murderers executed in Massachusetts.
+At a cemetery, a weeping ape (comunism) wearing a blood-stained uniform and holding a bloddy sword reads a newspaper with the headline: "Two radical murderers executed in Massachusetts.
 Riots."
-He holds a saber dripping in blood.
-Behind him is a cemetery labeled "Victims of Russian Reds."
-Tombstones read: "Murdered Christians," "Red Slaughter," "Innocent Victims Brutally Murdered," "Royalists Murdered," "Russian Royal Family Murdered," and "Wholesale Slaughter."
-On the ground are newspapers proclaiming "Red Riots in France, Germany, Russia."
+A sign among the tombstones reads: "Victims of Russian Reds," inscriptions on the tombstones include "Murdered Christians," "Red Slaughter," "Innocent Victims Brutally Murdered," "Royalists Murdered," "Russian Royal Family Murdered," and "Wholesale Slaughter."
+On the ground newspapers headlines read "Red Riots in France, Germany, Russia."

 1927-08-25